Cancer Research UK logo.

 Before offering surgery to you, your surgeon makes sure the benefit of having the operation outweighs the possible risks.

-Your surgeon will talk to you about the possible complications of the surgery and having a general anaesthetic Open a glossary item before you sign the consent form to have the operation.
+Your surgeon will talk to you about the possible complications of the surgery and having a before you sign the consent form to have the operation.
 The doctors and nurses monitor you very closely after the operation to check for any problems.

 Some of the possible problems after having breast reconstruction surgery include: